hamxahusaiin/manual-certificate-generate-with-eas/README.md

 - Use a Windows RDP to set up OpenSSL and generate iOS credentials.
 - Keep the `.p12` and provisioning profile files secure.
 - `credentials.json` simplifies manual credential management in EAS.

-Let me know if you need further assistance! 😊